 FAP stands for familial adenomatous polyposis (also called familial multiple polyposis).
 This is a rare disease that runs in families.
 It causes lots of polyps to grow in the bowel.
 There is a high risk that one of these polyps will become cancerous.
-So people with FAP have either colonoscopies or sigmoidoscopies every year, to check for cancerous polyps.
+So people with FAP are offered either colonoscopies or sigmoidoscopies every year, to check for cancerous polyps.

-People with FAP are strongly advised by specialists to have surgery to remove their large bowel by age 25.
+People with FAP are strongly advised by specialists to have surgery to remove their large bowel by the age of 25.
 This is because there is such a high probability of getting bowel cancer if you have FAP.